Balocco (company)

 Balocco S.p.A. is an Italian food company based in Fossano.
 It was founded in 1927.

 Balocco produces a range of biscuits.
 The company exports products to about 30 countries and offers private-label production services.

 History

-The company was founded in the small town of Fossano (about 70km south of Turin) first as a pastry shop by Francesco Antonio Balocco.
+The company was founded in the small town of Fossano (about 70 km south of Turin) first as a pastry shop by Francesco Antonio Balocco.

 From 1948, Balocco began to produce panettoni, pandori, colombe pasquali, biscuits and wafers.

 Balocco began to industrially produce confectionery from 1970.

 During the 1990s, the company was taken over by Aldo Balocco's sons, Alessandra and Alberto.

 On June 2, 2010, Italian President Giorgio Napolitano named Aldo Balocco Knight of the “Order of Labor Merit”.